maxregnerklos/Universal-Super-Patcher/README.md

 <br>3.
 Add Baseband Version </br>

 <br>4.
 Add Super Img Link
+  - Use super.zip(Recommended to reduce downloading time)
   - Use direct Link or remove /download from the ending of link if you use sourceforge link
   - Link must be end like super.img , super.zip or super.xz
+ # Wait for 20-25 minutes to finish the build
  # Credits:
  These people have helped this project in some way or another, so they should be the ones who receive all the credit:
 - [Phhusson](https://github.com/phhusson)